Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

          return;
       }

-   The default volume of RTAudioTrack is maximum 1.0, you can change the volume with the following API calling.
-Users can adjust the volume of track by using
+   The default volume of RTAudioTrack is maximum 1.0, you can adjust the volume with the following API.

    .. code-block:: c

       RTAudioTrack_SetVolume(audio_track, 1.0, 1.0);

    .. note::
       - In the mixer architecture, this API sets the software volume of the current audio_track.

       - In the passthrough architecture, this API is not supported.

 6. Write audio data to the framework.
 The write_size can be defined by users.
 Users need to make sure the *write_size/frame_size* is integer.